28r/28r/README.md

 - 🛠 by way of C, Python, SQL and a couple others.
 - 🏃🏻‍♂️ So, I figured I'd hit the ground running and give The Odin Project a shot.
 - 🍝 Some of my spaghetti code up from that is here (hope it doesn't give you a stomachache!),
-- 😞 but sadly I had to spend some time away from coding due to school and family matters.
+- 😞 but sadly I had to spend some time away from coding due to other tasks.
 - 🍀 Now I want to come back, so wish me luck!